Josef Poelt: Career

 He became an assistant at the botanic garden in Munich and from 1954 was curator of the cryptogam herbarium at the Botanische Staatssammlung München.
 In 1965, Poelt was appointed to the chair in Systematic Botany and Plant Geography at the Free University of Berlin to lead a new research institute.
 He was able to recruit staff, including Christian Leuckert, and install new facilities including for chemotaxonomy of lichens.
 He moved to the chair in Systematic Botany at the University of Graz in Austria in 1972.
 This was in part to be away from student unrest in Berlin.
 He was able to develop an international centre for cryptogam biology that included visiting researchers, an extensive herbarium and training programmes.
 He retired in 1990 but continued to work at University of Graz as an emeritus professor until his death in 1995.

 Poelt specialised in the taxonomy, morphology, evolution and biology of lichens, especially the areas of lichen biology, correlations between structure and function, and evolutionary trends in lichens.
 His work from 1950 onwards provided modern, detailed and practical descriptions of lichen species.
 As well as microscopic features he also made use of chemical characteristics to circumscribe species.
 He made a significant contribution to the taxonomy of the Lecanoraceae, Physciaceae and the Teloschistaceae, as well as several other taxa.
 He also provided insights into the vegetative reproductive structures of lichens, described lichens that live on mosses (muscicolous species) and investigated species with cyanobacteria photobionts.
 He improved knowledge of parasitic lichens from that of vague and poorly understood organisms to where their biological and ecological strategies and characters were described clearly and he identified many new taxa with this parasitic habit.
 Others often sent him samples of lichens for advice about identification.
 He also travelled widely to see lichens in the field, including to Brazil, Costa Rica, Greenland, Tierra del Fuego, Pakistan, Afghanistan and Nepal as well as all round Europe.
 In addition he had a very broad knowledge of general plant systematics and floristics.

-Poelt edited several exsiccatae.
+Poelt edited and co-edited eleven exsiccatae.
+In 1956 he started the edition of his first series Lichenes Alpium et regionum confinium distributed by the Botanische Staatssammlung München.
+It was followed by a number of exsiccatae distributed through the University of Graz, among them, starting in 1977, the series Reliquiae Petrakianae with plant material collected by Franz Petrak.